01 Oct 42%

 We were speeding towards the artifact in her bike, disregarding most traffic regulations along the way.

+I did.
 I told her everything that had happened to me since I rode away on that damned electric scooter.
 I also told her about the terrorist plot and the two ships with nuclear weapons on board.
 If she was surprised or shocked by that information, her voice didn’t let it show, and I couldn’t see her eyes while we were riding her Ninja e-bike.

 Then I asked her, with hope in my voice, “Tia, do you have an emergency contact of some sort?
 Snail mail is so slow, there should be something else you can use to communicate.
 Can you call in a special forces unit to stop these ships?
 It should not be that difficult.”

 “There is a way to post a classified ad with code words that I told you about.
 But because the vocabulary is very limited I cannot convey very specific information.
 There are keywords for contact with aliens, discovery of significant information about them, imminent invasion and many other circumstances.
 There is a way to call in a special team but it only works with a particular geographical area the ad is posted at.
-There is no ad section for an Atlantic ocean.
+There is no ad section for the Atlantic ocean.
 There is absolutely no way I can pass coded information about a specific threat that you described.
 I could only break protocol and call in with this information urging an immediate action but it’s highly probable that it will be intercepted as the alien control over our information networks is virtually absolute.
 What do you think will happen if they know that we know about a nuclear strike?”

 “I think the Horsemen can disable most if not all of your drones, smart weapons and aircraft, as they all are networked and therefore compromised.
 Then, by the time you can find a serviceable yet sufficiently ancient aircraft to deliver your special forces to take over the ship, the terrorists will be in range to launch their missiles.
 They are planning to do it close to shore, to minimize their chances of being intercepted, but they will take what they can get, and launch as soon as they can if they know they’re busted.
 At least that’s what Theo’s AI projections have estimated.
-The only feasible way of foiling their plot is a surprise and covert attack, so that the weapons are disabled before the terrorists realize that they have been attacked.
+The only feasible way of foiling their plot is a surprise and covert attack, so that the weapons are disabled before the terrorists realize that they are being attacked.
 Then you can call in your cavalry, but not before.
 And there is a huge problem with mounting such a covert mission.”

 I tried to recall the charts and projections I looked at before.